openfga/community/README.md

 - To keep up to date with current news, follow OpenFGA on [Twitter](https://twitter.com/openfga).
 - To learn about OpenFGA, take a look at [our documentation](https://openfga.dev/docs).
 - To report issues in a repository, use the Github issues section in that repository
-- To contribute, check our [contribution guidelines](https://github.com/openfga/.github/blob/main/CONTRIBUTING.md).
+- To contribute, check out the [contribution guidelines](https://github.com/openfga/.github/blob/main/CONTRIBUTING.md).

 Tips for getting the most out of your discussions post: